 While it is possible to select a port other than the default HTTP port 80 for the IIS configuration for Vault Server 2013, there are cautions that Autodesk points out in the "Best Practices for Implementing Autodesk Vault" white paper that warn against running Vault on a server shared by other applications.

-If the reason to change the default port is to accomodate another application, you may want to reconsider running Vault on a dedicated server.
+If the reason to change the default port is to accomodate another application, you may want to consider running Vault on a dedicated server.

 IIS hosts components known as .NET Web Services.
 The web services provide all the logic needed for the vault to operate.
 Web services communicate with the other components via standard HTTP methods.
 In fact, all vault communication is via these Web Services over the web server’s port 80.